 3. Does the child need more structure or more freedom?

 Some teens benefit from more room, others from clearer contact points.
-Read the child, not only the district.
+Read the child as well as the district.

-One shared trial run, one defined return route and one backup agreement help more than constant live-checking.
+One shared trial run, one defined return route and one backup agreement usually help better than constant live-checking.

 Conclusion

-Gnigl, Parsch and Itzling become reliable for parents not when you read them like event districts, but when neighborhood logic, mobile youth work, contact points and return routes actually fit together.
+Gnigl, Parsch and Itzling become reliable for parents when neighborhood logic, mobile youth work, contact points and return routes actually fit together.